MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 ### Requiring Management Assistance

-Imagine we now have setup a Transformer-based model that we already exposed to Terabytes of scraped training texts, optimizing the model for next word prediction. **At best, this makes our LLM a proficient document generator.**
+Imagine we now have set up a Transformer-based model that we already exposed to Terabytes of scraped training texts, optimizing the model for next word prediction. **At best, this makes our LLM a proficient document generator.**

 <img src="./img/Pasted%20image%2020231123115954.png" />